simgrid/simgrid/docs/source/Configuring_SimGrid.rst

     simulators as network models (see :ref:`models_ns3`).
     This model can be :ref:`further configured <options_pls>`.

 - ``cpu/model``: specify the used CPU model.
 We have only one model for now:

   - **Cas01:** Simplistic CPU model (time=size/speed)

-- ``host/model``: The host concept is the aggregation of a CPU with a network card.
-Three models exists, but actually, only 2 of them are interesting.
-The "compound" one is simply due to the way our internal code is organized, and can easily be ignored.
-So at the end, you have two host models: The default one allows aggregation of an existing CPU model with an existing network model, but does not allow parallel tasks because these beasts need some collaboration between the network and CPU model.
+- ``host/model``: we have two such models for now.

   - **default:** Default host model.
-Currently, CPU:Cas01 and network:LV08 (with cross traffic enabled)
-  - **compound:** Host model that is automatically chosen if you change the network and CPU models
+It simply uses the otherwise configured models for cpu, disk and network (i.e. CPU:Cas01, disk:S19 and network:LV08 by default)
-  - **ptask_L07:** Host model somehow similar to Cas01+CM02 but
-    allowing "parallel tasks", that are intended to model the moldable tasks of the grid scheduling literature.
+  - **ptask_L07:** This model is mandatory if you plan to use parallel tasks (and useless otherwise). ptasks are intended to model the moldable tasks of the grid scheduling literature.
+A specific host model is necessary because each such activity has a both compute and communicate components, so the CPU and network models must be mixed together.

 - ``storage/model``: specify the used storage model.
 Only one model is provided so far.